ztachip/ztachip/micropython/MicropythonUserGuide.md

 There are 3 types of tensors to be created by the functions below

-- zta.TensorCamera(): Tensor that is mapped to image capture from Camera
+- TensorCamera(): Tensor that is mapped to image capture from Camera

-- zta.TensorDisplay(): Tensor that is mapped to the display canvas.
+- TensorDisplay(): Tensor that is mapped to the display canvas.
 Display canvas are working copy for the next display output.

-- zta.Tensor(): temporary tensor used to carry intermediate results between GraphNodes.
+- Tensor(): temporary tensor used to carry intermediate results between GraphNodes.

 ## GraphNode objects

 ### GraphNodeCopyAndTransform(input,output,color,format,[row,col])

-Perform a data copy from input tensor to output tensor.
+This GraphNode performs data copy from input tensor to output tensor.
 Perform some color and format conversion if required.

 Parameters: